La Dama Enmascarada: Professional wrestling career

-Women's wrestling in Mexico prior to the 1950s was almost non-existent.
+Women's professional wrestling in Mexico prior to the 1950s was almost non-existent.
 In the early 1950s, Jack O'Brien began training female wrestlers in his gym in León, Guanajuato, including Magdalena Caballero.
-In the ring she would work under a wrestling mask, using the ring name La Dama Enmascarada ("The Masked Lady") alongside other O'Brien trainees like Chabela Romero, La Enfermera, Irma González, and Rosita Williams.
-Her first verified match took place on November 16, 1951, where she wrestled La Enfermera del Médico Asesino in a Lucha de Apuestas (A "bet match"), which ended without a winner, which meant that La Dama Enmascarada kept her mask save, while La Enfermera kept her hair.
+In the ring, she would work under a wrestling mask, using the ring name La Dama Enmascarada ("The Masked Lady") alongside other O'Brien trainees like Chabela Romero, La Enfermera, Irma González, and Rosita Williams.
+Her first verified match took place on November 16, 1951, where she wrestled La Enfermera del Médico Asesino in a Lucha de Apuestas ("bet match"), which ended without a winner, meaning that La Dama Enmascarada kept her mask safe, while La Enfermera kept her hair.

-La Dama Enmascarada became the first woman to win a championship in Mexico as she won a tournament to become the first holder of the Mexican National Women's Championship in 1955.
-Her reign lasted less than a year as Irma González won the championship in 1955.
+In 1955, La Dama Enmascarada became the first woman to win a championship in Mexico, winning a tournament to become the first holder of the Mexican National Women's Championship.
+Her reign lasted less than a year, as Irma González won the championship in 1955.
 La Dama Enmascarada regained the championship in 1958.
 The rivalry between La Dama and González led to a high-profile Lucha de Apuestas between the two on October 5, 1958.
-González won the match, and in addition to not having her hair shaved off, she forced La Dama Enmascarada to remove her mask instead.
-As a result of the loss, La Dama Enmascarada became the first woman in Mexico to unmask as a result of a Lucha de Apuestas loss.
-After the loss of her mask, she would at times wrestle under her real name and sometimes still use the "La Dama Enmascarada" name, despite not being masked anymore.
-Due to very few records of wrestling from that period of time being preserved, it is uncertain as to who defeated La Dama to end her second reign as the Mexican National Women's Championship.
-On January 22, 1961, La Dama Enmascarada defeated Irma González in yet another lucha de Apuestas match, forcing González to be shaved bald as a result.
-Her last known match took place in 1962, on January 14, as she teamed up with Chabela Romero to take on Irma González and Toña la Tapatía on an Empresa Mexicana de Lucha Libre show in Guadalajara.
-Her career in Mexico ended when she began touring Europe as part of a traveling circus for the subsequent 10 years.
+González won the match and, in addition to not having her hair shaved off, forced La Dama Enmascarada to remove her mask instead.
+As a result, La Dama Enmascarada became the first woman in Mexico to unmask as a result of a Lucha de Apuestas loss.
+After the loss of her mask, she would occasionally wrestle under her real name and sometimes still used the "La Dama Enmascarada" name, despite her unmasking.
+Due to very few records of wrestling from that period of time being preserved, it is uncertain as to who defeated La Dama to end her second reign as the Mexican National Women's Champion.
+On January 22, 1961, La Dama Enmascarada defeated González in yet another Lucha de Apuestas, forcing González to be shaved bald as a result.

+La Dama Enmascarada's last known match took place in 1962, on January 14, as she teamed up with Chabela Romero to take on Irma González and Toña la Tapatía at an Empresa Mexicana de Lucha Libre (EMLL) show in Guadalajara; it ended with no clear winners.
+Her career in Mexico ended when she began touring Europe as part of a traveling circus for the subsequent ten years.